 system applies a translucent scrim behind button navigation bars, which you can

-We recommend transparent three button navigation bars when there is a bottom
+Use transparent three-button navigation bars when there is a bottom app bar or

-app bar or bottom app navigation bar, or when the UI doesn't scroll underneath
+bottom app navigation bar, or when the UI doesn't scroll underneath the

-draw underneath system navigation bars, as seen in Figure 7, 8, and 9.
+draw underneath system navigation bars, as seen in figures 7, 8, and 9.
 See

 System bar protection for more information.

-Use a translucent three-button navigation for scrolling content.
-For more on translucent navigation bar considerations, see .
+Use a translucent three-button navigation bar for scrolling content.
+For more on translucent navigation bar considerations, see Edge-to-edge design.

 Keyboard and navigation

-allow the user to perform actions such as dismissing or even changing the
+the user to perform actions such as dismissing or even changing the keyboard

-keyboard type.
-To ensure a smooth transition that synchronizes the transition of
+type.
+To ensure a smooth transition that synchronizes the transition of the app

 Display cutouts